Confinement performance predictions for a high field axisymmetric tandem mirror: Simulation of an end plug with optimized equilibrium, heating, and transport using RealTwin

 With the constraints in the previous section established, a parametric scan in $B_0$, $P_{\mathrm{NBI}}$, $E_{\mathrm{NBI}}$ and $a_m$ was carried out with the RealTwin model described in Section~\ref{sec:computational_model} was specified.
-This scan used the end plug parameters shown in Table~\ref{tbl:plug_sims}.
+This scan used the end plug parameters shown in Table~\ref{tbl:plug_sims} to simulate a standalone simple mirror.
 For this work, points in the scan were selected over a linear range for each of the parameters.
 This scoping method is coarse, but substantial constraints were already placed on the problem through the use of the POPCON analysis in Section~\ref{sec:POPCONs} and the analytic arguments used to constrain the physics and engineering earlier in this section.
-This made the coarse high fidelity scan sufficient to deliver an optimized plug that exceeded the requirements identified by the POPCON analysis.
+This made the coarse high fidelity scan sufficient to deliver an optimized simple mirror that exceeded the end plug requirements identified by the POPCON analysis.
 A scan in $\ell$ was also performed to determine if scaling power density with $\ell$ versus $P_{\mathrm{NBI}}$ was substantially different (changing the aspect ratio of the plug can slightly change NBI path length and modify NBI absorption).
 Varying $\ell$, however, had effectively the same impact on power density and plug performance as varying $P_{\mathrm{NBI}}$.
 In the rest of the discussion here will focus on the highest performing $\ell = 4.5~\mathrm{m}$ case.